 Contact The Law Office of Jack G. Lezman Today

-At The Law Office of Jack G. Lezman, we understand that you may be apprehensive about your situation and need help presenting information to a trustee and creditors.
+At The Law Office of Jack G. Lezman, our Charlotte Bankruptcy Attorneys understand that you may be apprehensive about your situation and need help presenting information to a trustee and creditors.
 Call us today at 704-544-8202 to speak to an experienced bankruptcy attorney.